10 Jan 2020

 EU’s Involvement in the Hong Kong Economy

-Many EU companies have used their operations in Hong Kong as a springboard to other Asia-Pacific markets, especially the Chinese mainland.
+Many EU companies have used their operations in Hong Kong as a springboard to other Asia-Pacific markets, especially mainland China.
 As of June 2018, there were 452 EU companies with regional headquarters in Hong Kong, while another 709 had regional offices.

 The EU is one of the major sources of foreign direct investment in Hong Kong.
 According to the latest available figures from the Census and Statistics Department, the total stock of direct investment from the EU amounted to US$171 billion (or HK$1,333 billion) as at the end of 2017.